theupdateframework/pep-maximum-security-model/README.rst

 developers to sign for the distributions that are downloaded by clients.
 The minimum security model proposed by PEP 458 supports continuous delivery of distributions (because they are signed by online keys), but that model does not protect distributions in the event that PyPI is compromised.
-The maximum security model retains many of the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI) and additionally aims to ensure that end-users are not at risk of installing forged distributions if PyPI is compromised.
 In the minimum security model, attackers may sign for malicious distributions by compromising the signing keys stored on PyPI infrastructure.
+The maximum security model, described in this PEP, retains the benefits of PEP 458 (e.g., immediate availability of distributions that are uploaded to PyPI), but additionally ensures that end-users are not at risk of installing forged software if PyPI is compromised.

 This PEP includes the changes made to PEP 458 but excludes its informational elements to primarily focus on the maximum security model.
-For example, an overview of The Update Framework is not covered here.
+For example, an overview of The Update Framework or the basic mechanisms in PEP 458 are not covered here.
 The changes to PEP 458 include modifications to the snapshot process, key compromise analysis, auditing snapshots, and the steps that should be taken in the event of a PyPI compromise.
 The signing and key management process followed by developers that PyPI MAY RECOMMEND is discussed but not strictly defined.
 How the release process should be implemented to manage keys and metadata is left to the implementors of the signing tools.
 That is, this PEP delineates the expected cryptographic key type and signature format included in metadata that MUST be uploaded by developers in order to support end-to-end verification of distributions.

 Rationale